gablj/speaker-verification/README.md

 The inference module will get uploaded soon.

 # Description
-A repository for the source code of my Bachelor Thesis: "Deep Learning Based End-to-End Text-Independent Speaker Verification".
+A repository for the source code of the end-to-end pipeline used in my Bachelor's Thesis: "Deep Learning Based End-to-End Text-Independent Speaker Verification".

 This is a modified implementation of an end-to-end architecture described in google's paper "GENERALIZED END-TO-END LOSS FOR SPEAKER VERIFICATION" - https://arxiv.org/pdf/1710.10467.pdf [1] .